Phillipa d’Asvesnes -19 March 1355

 ‘There are I think, not many Moors or Egyptians in your family.
 The Princes dark skin could have caused great concern.’

 She rose and took his hand in hers, pressing herself close against him.
 ‘The time of the Death was the best time for us.
 The mad gallop to Clarendon, taking care not to stop on the way.
 Rounding up the animals and securing them inside the walls, locking the gates, digging up the gardens and planting crops, doing all the work ourselves.
 We really were together then.
-Those poor unfortunates have my sympathy, but for us… we grew very close.
+Those poor unfortunates who died have my sympathy, but for us… we grew very close.
 One of the best parts about Clarendon was that there were no other women.
 All your attention was focussed on me.’

 ‘That is not quite true, Edward.
 We know that four days ago he visited the monks at Vale Royal and we know that he was intending to spend two nights in Chester, at a meeting of the Marcher Lords, saving the need for you to make the trip.’